li-sky/li-sky/README.md

 ### Hi there 👋

-No tech stack included; know absolute nothing except having fun.
+No tech stack included; knows absolute nothing except have fun.